blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ```

+Configure *Router2* in a similar way.

 Connect to *vtysh* on Router2:

 ```
 $ sudo docker exec -it clab-frrlab-router2 vtysh
 ```

+Configure OSPF:

 ```
 configure terminal
 router ospf